 The American Literature Society is pleased to invite submissions for the 1921 prize, which is awarded annually for the best article in any field of American literature.
 The prize is named for the year the organization was initially founded “to promote and diversify the study of American Literature.”
 Judged by a panel comprised of members of the American Literature Society Advisory Board and other scholars in the field, the competition will be divided in two categories: one for tenured faculty and one for graduate students, scholars in contingent positions, and untenured faculty members.
-The winner will be announced at the 2018 MLA awards ceremony.
-For any questions, please contact ALS chair Claudia Stokes at email@example.com.
+The winner will be announced at the 2019 MLA Conference.
+For any questions, please contact ALS chair Anna Mae Duane at email@example.com

 Rules for competition:

-- Please send an electronic copy of the nominated essay (PDF preferred) to the Prize Committee by September 1, 2017 at firstname.lastname@example.org.
+•Please send an electronic copy of the nominated essay (PDF preferred) to the Prize Committee by September 1, 2018 at firstname.lastname@example.org

 Wilson, Sarah.
 “Black Folk by the Numbers: Quantification in Du Bois.”
 American Literary History 28:1 (2016), 27-45.